Gubaleaves/nomnow-privacy-files/TermsOfService.md

 **WE SHALL NOT BE LIABLE TO YOU FOR (A) ANY LOSS OF PROFIT OR ANTICIPATED SAVINGS (WHETHER ARISING DIRECTLY OR INDIRECTLY); (B) ANY LOSS OF GOODWILL OR REPUTATION; (C) ANY LOSS OF CONTRACT OR OTHER BUSINESS OPPORTUNITY; (D) ANY LOSS OR CORRUPTION OF DATA SUFFERED BY YOU; (E) ANY INDIRECT, PUNITIVE OR SPECIAL DAMAGES, OR INCIDENTAL OR CONSEQUENTIAL LOSS THAT YOU MAY SUFFER; OR (F) ANY LOSS OR DAMAGE WHICH MAY BE INCURRED BY YOU, OR DEATH OR PERSONAL INJURY CAUSED TO YOU OR ANY THIRD PARTY (SAVE FOR OUR NEGLIGENCE OR THE NEGLIGENCE OF OUR EMPLOYEES, AGENTS OR SUB-CONTRACTORS) AS A RESULT OF:**

--   **ANY RELIANCE PLACED BY YOU ON THE COMPLETENESS, ACCURACY OR EXISTENCE OF ANY ADVSERTISING OR AS A RESULT OF ANY RELATIONSHIP OR TRANSACTION BETWEEN YOU AND ANY ADVERTISER OR SPONSOR WHOSE ADVERTISING APPEARS ON THE SERVICE**
+-   **ANY RELIANCE PLACED BY YOU ON THE COMPLETENESS, ACCURACY OR EXISTENCE OF ANY ADVERTISING OR AS A RESULT OF ANY RELATIONSHIP OR TRANSACTION BETWEEN YOU AND ANY ADVERTISER OR SPONSOR WHOSE ADVERTISING APPEARS ON THE SERVICE**
 -   **YOUR ACCESS TO, USE OF, OR INABILITY TO ACCESS OR USE THE SERVICES (INCLUDING IN CONNECTION WITH THE MAINTENANCE, FAILURE, ERROR OR UNAVAILABILITY OF ANY PART OF THE SERVICES)；**
 -   **ANY CHANGES WE MAY MAKE TO THE SERVICES, OR THE PERMANENT OR TEMPORARY SUSPENSION OF THE PROVISION OF THE SERVICES (OR ANY FEATURE WITHIN THE SERVICES);**
 -   **ANY DEFECT, ERROR, IMPERFECTION, MALFUNCTION, FLAW OR INACCURACY IN THE SERVICES, THEIR CONTENT OR RELATED SERVICE;**